Hiroreco/enreco-archive/recap-data/glossary/lore/general/stains-entry.md

 - Another followed a scholar researching the Stains, who uncovered a prophecy foretelling the world’s eventual fall.
 - A third told the account of a refugee who witnessed the Ruination render lands uninhabitable and drive entire species to extinction.

+The Stains had rendered almost every land uninhabitable, forcing many to retreat to their final refuge—the [kingdom's capital](#entry:libestal-ancient-entry).
+But even that haven was becoming increasingly difficult to defend, as the corruption continued to spread.

 _Note: Further information on these stories is available in the [Library](#entry:library-entry) Archive._

 **The “Cursed” Ones**